microsoft/lisa/pytest/DESIGN.md

 This is a functional example, which takes zero implementation.
-With this simple decorator, all test [collection hooks][] can introspect the metadata, enforce required parameters and set defaults, select tests based on arbitrary criteria, and list test coverage statistics.
+With this simple decorator, all test [collection hooks][] can introspect the metadata, enforce required parameters and set defaults, select tests based on arbitrary criteria, and list test coverage statistics (test inventory).
+Designing and implementing the test inventory algorithm is still under development, but it’s tractable.

 Note that Pytest leverages Python’s docstrings for built-in documentation (and can even run tests discovered in such strings, like doctest).
 Hence we do not have a separate field for the test’s documentation.
+As long as we continue to follow the practice of using docstrings for our modules, classes, and functions, we can automatically use [pydoc](https://docs.python.org/3/library/pydoc.html) to generate full documentation for each plugin and test.

 Being just Python code, this decorator need not be `@pytest.mark.lisa(...)` but can trivially be provided as simply `@LISA(...)`.
 In fact, we provide this in